arr-ai/arrai/docs/std-archive.md

 # archive

-`archive` library contains helper functions that related to outputting data into certain formats of archive.
+The `archive` library contains helper functions that related to outputting data into certain formats of archive.

 ## `tar <: tuple`